NCAR/VAPOR/docs/quickStartGuide.rst

 3. Modify the orientation and region that your renderer is drawn to in the :ref:`Geometry Tab <geometryTab>`
 4. Add annotations and color bars in the :ref:`Annotations Tab <annotationTab>`

 At this point, we've created our first renderer.
 To customize it, we need to get familiar with the four tabs listed above.
 The :ref:`Variables Tab <variablesTab>` and :ref:`Appearance Tab <appearanceTab>` are the most important to get started with.
-We also encourage you to watch active demonstrations in our :ref:`Video <videos>` archive.
+We also encourage you to watch active demonstrations in our `YouTube channel <https://www.youtube.com/channel/UCpf-d1GDO1sotzjJ2t_QkDw>`_.

-If you have any questions, bug reports, or feature requests, see our :ref:`Help <getHelp>` section.
+If you have any questions, bug reports, or feature requests, see our `forum <https://vapor.discourse.group/>`_ section.
 Thank you.